Screen dimensionsPixel densityDesk fitReal monitor specs

 Ultrawide buying guide

 The ultrawide jump is not one upgrade path.
-A 34-inch 3440x1440 display is the easy move, a 38/40-inch class panel is the grown-up productivity version, and a 49-inch 32:9 is a dual-monitor replacement with all the power and awkwardness that implies.
+A 34-inch 3440x1440 display is the easy move, a 38/40-inch class panel is the grown-up productivity version, a 45-inch OLED is the immersive middle step, and a 49-inch 32:9 is a dual-monitor replacement with all the power and awkwardness that implies.

 Ultrawide is a workflow change, not just a bigger rectangle